Altrincham Grammar School for Girls: History

 Altrincham Grammar School for Girls was founded in 1910.
-With many other schools, it was a product of the Education Act 1902, which set out to build new schools to provide enhanced education for girls.
+With many other schools, it was a product of the Education Act 1902, which set out to build schools to provide enhanced education for girls.
 Originally dual schools for girls and boys were envisaged for the site, which had been occupied by a substantial derelict house with spacious grounds, Bowdon Lodge.
 However, it was finally agreed that there was insufficient space for both, and the girls' school was built there and Altrincham County High School for Boys, now Altrincham Grammar School for Boys, was built elsewhere.

-The building was designed to accommodate one hundred and eighty children, thirty of whom were at nursery age, and the school was opened on Monday, 4 July 1910.
-In September 1910, the school was eventually populated by sixty pupils.
+The building was designed to accommodate one hundred and eighty children, thirty of whom were of nursery age, and the school was opened on Monday, 4 July 1910.
+By September 1910, the school had sixty pupils.
 Three full-time and five part-time staff were employed.
 In 1931, the school's 21st anniversary, it lost most of its preparatory department.
 The headmistress for the first twenty-three years of AGGS was Miss Mary Howes Smith; she retired in 1933.

-The school motto, which can still be seen on an illuminated light-oak board in the main hall, is Fortiter, Fideliter, Feliciter: Bravely, Faithfully and Cheerfully.

-During the late 1960s the school expanded further, across Cavendish Road and into a large Victorian Villa known as 'Breeze Hill'.
-The villa had extensive grounds, which the school put to good use with a number of Portakabin like classroom structures.
+During the late 1960s the school expanded further, across Cavendish Road and into a large Victorian villa known as 'Breeze Hill'.
+The villa had extensive grounds, which the school put to good use with a number of Portakabin-like classroom structures.
 The rooms within the villa were also made into classrooms including a large art room which benefited from the light from the large Victorian windows.
-The difficulty came as the pupils had to cross Cavendish Road, sometimes a number of times each day, and the road was fairly busy, causing safety issues.
+The pupils had to cross Cavendish Road, sometimes a number of times each day, and the road was fairly busy, causing safety issues.